Multivariate Time Series Data Imputation via Distributionally Robust Regularization: Loss Function Construction

-\textbf{Why Unbalanced Sinkhorn Divergence?} We employ the \textit{unbalanced} formulation specifically to mitigate the systematic support bias caused by MNAR mechanisms.
+\paragraph{Why Unbalanced Sinkhorn Divergence?} We employ the \textit{unbalanced} formulation specifically to mitigate the systematic support bias caused by the combined effects of time series non-stationarity and systematic missing mechanisms.
 Standard Wasserstein distances (and balanced Sinkhorn) enforce strict conservation of mass, requiring the integral of the imputed distribution to exactly match that of the empirical reference.
 When the observed data has truncated support (e.g., missing tails), this constraint distort the probability mass from the reliable observed to fill the unobserved voids.
 In contrast, the Unbalanced Sinkhorn Divergence relaxes the marginal constraints via the parameter $\tau$.
-This allows the transport plan to \textbf{create or destroy mass} locally, which is critical for non-stationary environments, as it allows the imputer $G_{\boldsymbol{\theta}}$ to instantaneously create new modes, with a penalty, without strictly following the global mass balance constraint \cite{sejourne2019sinkhorn}.
+This allows the transport plan to create or destroy mass locally, which is critical for the designed non-stationary environments, as it allows the imputer $G_{\boldsymbol{\theta}}$ to instantaneously create new modes, with a penalty, without strictly following the global mass balance constraint \cite{sejourne2019sinkhorn, choi2023generative}.